Starting with version 2.0, zenpacklib.py will ship as a separately

 log messages, since Zope configuration determines what is accepted for

 writing to its event log.
-For example, if Zope logging is set to warn
+For example, if Zope logging is set to warn,

-messages will not be logged regardless of the
+then any info or debug messages will not be logged regardless of the

-parameters used.
+load_yaml parameters used.
 Zope logging in this case must be set to